The EU DAC7 Directive achieves a milestone in the regulatory framework governing digital platforms within the European Union.

 - Combating Tax Evasion: The directive aims to close loopholes and reduce opportunities for tax evasion, ensuring fair competition and a level playing field for all businesses.

-Who is Affected by DAC 7?
+Who is Affected by DAC7?

 DAC7 characterizes a digital platform as software encompassing websites and mobile apps, enabling sellers to engage in commercial activities with other users.